 Exemption amounts for gift, estate, and generation-skipping taxes are another issue that proposals are trying to change.
-For 2022 the limits are at \$12.06 million (\$24.12 million for married couples) and the income tax basis step up/down to fair market value at death is in place.
+For 2023 the limits are at \$12.92 million (\$25.84 million for married couples) and the income tax basis step up/down to fair market value at death is in place.
 Any amount over that is subject to 40% Federal taxes.
 This high amount provides high net worth individuals a significant planning window to make gifts and set up irrevocable trusts.

-As a reminder, as of now, in 2026, the estate tax exclusion is due to revert to pre-2018 levels (adjusted for inflation, which we project will be \$6-7 million under current law).
+As a reminder, as of now, in 2026, the estate tax exclusion is due to revert to pre-2018 levels (i.e. 50% of the current exclusion).
+Adjusted for inflation, we project it will be about \$7 million.
+This is provided by statue and occurs without action by Congress.

-In 2019, the Treasury Department and the Internal Revenue Service issued final regulations under IR-2019-189 confirming that individuals who take advantage of the increased gift tax exclusion or portability amounts in effect from 2018 to 2025 will not be adversely impacted when TCJA sunsets on January 1, 2026.
-Claiming the portable exemption will remain an important discussion topic for decedents with large estates.
+In 2019, the Treasury Department and the Internal Revenue Service issued final regulations under IR-2019-189 confirming that individuals who take advantage of the increased gift tax exclusion or portability amounts in effect from 2018 to 2025 will generally not be adversely impacted when TCJA sunsets on January 1, 2026.
+The best planning practices before the "double" exemption sunsets year-end 2025 are critical to understand as many families face a use-it-or-lose-it problem.
 For those who have large estates, please call us to discuss your situation.